I’ve spent a fair bit of time out in China but have never been as excited about a trip like I am for the one coming up.

 New product launches: Nationwide launches SmartMiles, a pay-per-mile product aimed at low-mileage drivers.
 Currently Illinois only with a 2019 plan to roll out across the US – no contracts, no long-term commitments.
 Good to see but very much table stakes.
 More interesting is how they’re dovetailing this as an acquisition driver for their SmartRide product.

-MS Amlin launches Technology Combines – an all-risk policy for UK tech sector allowing clients to pick and choose products.
+MS Amlin launches Technology Combines – an all-risk policy for UK tech and innovation sector allowing clients to pick and choose products.
 Not sure it’s particularly innovative.
 Gives a level of flexibility, I guess.

 Some random other news: